 With its no-pressure sales approach, Tesla salesmen aim at furnishing the customer with the details of their cars instead of trying to force a sale.
 Unlike other electric car retail outlets, Tesla staff know more about their car than the customers that visit.

 The performance of Tesla cars is also superior.

-Whichever Tesla you buy, not any comparatively priced car from a competitor, whether gas or electric, in the same class, is going to beat the Tesla to 100 km/h.
-What Tesla has done is, it has not only manufactured electric cars successfully, but it had revolutionized the future of emission free travel and has made long distance travel through electric cars possible.
+Whichever Tesla you buy, not any comparatively priced car from a competitor, whether gas or electric, in the same class is going to beat the Tesla to 100 km/h.
+What Tesla has done is it has not only manufactured electric cars successfully, but it has revolutionised the future of emission-free travel and has made long-distance travel through electric cars possible.

-What could be considered as the greatest achievement of Tesla is that is made a successful business model to bring the electric car into the market, rather than just manufacturing one.
+What could be considered the greatest achievement of Tesla is that it made a successful business model to bring the electric car into the market rather than just manufacturing one.